suprim12/irisdiakoumi/README.md

-### Hi there, I'm Iris!
-Aka iridiumCodes 👋
+### Hi there, I'm Iris! aka iridiumCodes 👋

-- 🔭 I’m currently working on an accessible landing page for an agency, and building my developer portfolio website
+- 👩🏻‍💻 I’m currently working on an accessible landing page for an agency, and building my developer portfolio website
 - 🌱 I’m currently learning React and GatsbyJS
 - ⌨️ I [blog](https://blog.iridium.codes/) semi-regularly about various developer topics.
 I try to share useful resources that I find around the internet.
 Next, I plan to post project updates.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🎯 2021 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: My dad gave me the nickname Ιρίδιο-Iridium and I only realized it was a chemical element some years ago!
 - 😄 Pronouns: She / Her
-- ⚡ Fun fact: My dad gave me the nickname Ιρίδιο-Iridium and I only realized it was a chemical element some years ago!

 ### Languages and Tools:
 <p>